‘Let’s move on’: Malaysia’s King calls for political stability at the end of five-year reign

 Tunku Azizah is known for her culinary skills and charities such as the Tunku Azizah Fertility Foundation.
 She is frequently seen at flood relief shelters, cooking food for displaced victims.

-A tour of Borneo which the king and his family undertook in September 2023 saw massive crowds waiting to meet them.
+A tour of Borneo which the King and his family undertook in September 2023 saw massive crowds waiting to meet them.

-On Jan 17, 2024, a special news bulletin read by the royal couple was aired on TV3, drawing praises from netizens.
+On Jan 17, 2024, a special news bulletin read by the royal couple was aired on TV3, drawing praise from netizens.

 “He takes his job seriously.
 His job in life is only to serve the people.
 He sets aside everything else,” Tunku Azizah said of her husband.